talicopanda/social-media-influence-analysis/README.md

 We want to generalize the granger causality across all bins, which can be done through multiple approaches.
 Some proposed approaches are: by calculating the mean, euclidean norm, or p-norm for any given p $\in Z^+$.
 For all of these approaches, the preliminary stages are the same - iterate through the keys(bins) in our hash table and get the granger causality (value between 0 and 1) of all of them.
 Notice that since we only have bins with non-zero supply/demand values, we have finitely many of them, making it possible to iterate through all of them.
 Now that we have the granger causality data for all bins, we can find a way to see patterns in the data and infer causality across all non-zero bins in the $R^n$ space.

 We will explore some of our approaches here: We can calculate the mean of the granger causality in all bins, giving us an average across all non-zero bins in the $R^n$ space.
 An alternate approach would be to calculate the p-norm, and normalizing the output so that it lies between 0 and 1.
 The norm is able to capture different patterns in the data - for example, a 2-norm (or the euclidean norm) will skew values closer to 0 further towards 0, and values closer to 1 will be skewed less.
-As p gets higher, the higher the skewing gets.
+The higher p gets, the higher the skewing gets.

-TODO (Clara): reason about the best given our project
+We will use the mean to find the aggregate in our approach, as it is a more cost-effective and gives a decent estimate.

 ## Users as Both Producers and Consumers